5roop/task4/README.md

 ![](images/22_LinSVC_on_RSS.png)

 One thing we can note is the fact that in this case the ratio of instances not covered is dropping suprisingly uniformly for all 4 languages.
 The classifier evaluation metrics are similar to those we saw before.

+Compared to other datasets we see that LinearSVC exhibits an unusual tendency to perform worse with increasing number of tokens.
+This is unexpected.